 Risk: Inappropriate Adoption of Extension outside of QRDA

-A provider organization using a vendors advanced EHR application automatically harvests any clinical related quality data elements and incorporates them into the Clinical EHR.
-This data is automatically loaded into Clinical CDA’s sent to other providers structures related to the QRDA templates.
+A provider organization using a vendor's advanced EHR application automatically harvests any clinical related quality data elements and incorporates them into the Clinical EHR.
+This data is automatically loaded into Clinical CDA’s sent to other providers using CDA structures related to the QRDA templates.
 In this case, the provider is collecting clinical data that requires use of negationInd on encounters or supplies.
 Clinical CDA’s are created and transmitted to other providers using the QRDA negationInd extension.
 The negationInd extension is ignored by a clinical receiver and a patient safety issue occurs.

 Risk Type: Patient Safety (which may lead to Financial risk also)